nilahnair/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person_SoftBio_Identification/readme.md

  L: Left
  R: Right

-It can be noticed that some individuals have the same attribute representation, as seen in the LARa dataset attribute represntation type 1 and 2.
+It can be noticed that some individuals have the same attribute representation, as seen in the LARa dataset attribute representation type 1 and 2.
 For example in Type 1 attribute representation LARa, subject 5 and 6 have the same representation, and 3 and 7 too have the same attribute representation.
 As a result, the representations are considered to be centers and each indiviudal is assigned to the centers based on their attribute representation, as shown in the Figure below.

  <p align="center">
  <img src="https://github.com/nilahnair/Annotation_Tool_LARa/blob/master/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person_SoftBio_Identification/Images/center.PNG">